rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 While the server remains unreachable, table availability is determined by the following three cases:

-- If the server is acting as a master for any shards, the corresponding tables lose read and write availability (out-of-date reads remain possible as long as there are other replicas of the shards).
+- If the server is acting as a primary replica for any shards, the corresponding tables lose read and write availability (out-of-date reads remain possible as long as there are other replicas of the shards).
-- If the server is acting as a replica for a given table and there aren't enough replicas in the cluster to respect the user's write acknowledgement settings, the table loses write availability (but maintains read availability).
+- If the server is acting as a secondary replica for a given table and there aren't enough replicas in the cluster to respect the user's write acknowledgement settings, the table loses write availability (but maintains read availability).
-- If the server isn't acting as a master for any tables, and there are enough replicas to respect the user's write acknowledgement settings, the system continues operating as normal.
+- If the server isn't acting as a primary replica for any tables, and there are enough secondary replicas to respect the user's write acknowledgement settings, the system continues operating as normal.

 There are two possible solutions to this issue.
 The first option is to simply wait for the server to become reachable again.
-If the server comes back up RethinkDB automatically performs the following actions without any user interaction: replicas on the server are brought up to date with the latest changes, masters on the server become active again, the cluster clears the reachability issue from web and command line tools, availability is restored, and the cluster continues operating as normal.
+If the server comes back up RethinkDB automatically performs the following actions without any user interaction: secondary replicas on the server are brought up to date with the latest changes, primaries on the server become active again, the cluster clears the reachability issue from web and command line tools, availability is restored, and the cluster continues operating as normal.

 The second option is to declare the server dead.
-If the server is declared dead, it is absolved of all responsibilities, and one of the replicas is automatically elected to act as a new master.
+If the server is declared dead, it is absolved of all responsibilities, and one of the secondary replicas is automatically elected to act as a new primary.
 After the server is declared dead, availability is quickly restored and the cluster begins operating normally.
 (If the dead server comes back up, it is rejected by the cluster as a zombie).